Do Implicit Personalization and Explicit Styles Conflict? PsPLUG: A Lightweight Plug-in for Balancing Personalization and Style in Customized LLMs: Conclusion

 \section{Conclusion}

-In this work, we present a unified framework that jointly models persona and style by framing personalization as a residual deviation from a neutral policy, rather than fitting a user-specific output distribution.
-Based on this, we introduce PsPLUG, a lightweight soft-prompt plugin enabling scalable persona injection without per-user fine-tuning.
-By integrating style-conditioned negatives and an inference scalar $\alpha$, our method balances persona preservation and style adherence.
+We present a unified framework that jointly models persona and style by framing personalization as a residual deviation from a neutral policy, rather than fitting a user-specific output distribution.
+We introduce PsPLUG, a lightweight soft-prompt plug-in enabling scalable persona injection without per-user fine-tuning.
+By integrating an inference scalar $\alpha$, our method balances personalization preservation and style adherence.
 Experiments on LaMP demonstrate superior alignment and strong compliance with minimal inference overhead.